mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the `epoch` field of the enclosing MLSMessageContent is equal to the `epoch` field of the current GroupContext object

-* Verify that the signature on the MLSMessageContent message verifies using the public key from the credential stored at the leaf in the tree indicated by the `sender` field.
+* Verify that the signature on the MLSMessageContent message as described in Section {{content-authentication}}.

 * Verify that all PreSharedKey proposals in the `proposals` vector have unique PreSharedKeyIDs and are available.